Starcounter/Docs/docs/topic-guides/blendable-web-apps/client-side-stack.md

 ### Template loading

-To build modular apps out of many partial views, use the `imported-template` Custom Element.
-It loads the templates from separate HTML files and stamp them to the DOM, it plays well with Polymer's data-bindings and regular DOM APIs.
+To build modular apps out of many partial views, use the [starcounter-include](https://github.com/Starcounter/starcounter-include) custom element.
+It loads the templates from separate HTML files, stamps them to the DOM and binds the view-model as exposed by Palindrom.
+It plays well with Polymer's data-bindings and regular DOM APIs.

-To make it easier to use with Starcounter, `imported-template` is wrapped in the [starcounter-include](https://github.com/Starcounter/starcounter-include) Custom Element, which also sets up the data binding between Palindrom and imported-template.

 ## The stack, visualized